Articles By Cristina

 It helped me clear my mind so I could get the right answer to the yes and no questions I was asking.
 It took some practice.

-So in my opinion, if you are first starting off trying to develop your sixth sense, then the practice of using a pendulum is the way to go.
+In my opinion, if you’re starting off trying to develop your sixth sense, the practice of using a pendulum is the way to go.
 It’s a simple and ordinary little device that helps you communicate with your higher self, so you can access Divine Guidance when you do it.

 One of the reasons you might choose to use a pendulum, is that every time you develop another gift that you can use to communicate with spirit, your overall vibration gets higher.